dotlang/language/doc/RFE.md

 con: we loose ability to return and re-assign local vars.
 con: more nesting and paren/braces because we don't have `do`. but loop will be simpler or maybe we can eliminate it.
+q: what about nested loops?
+we can delete `for` keyword and have only `while` for condition based loops.

 ? - Decide on the name: Generics or template